 Whether you had idiopathic scoliosis as a child or have developed de novo (new) scoliosis in adulthood, curve progression is generally influenced by four main factors:

 - Age.
 Age can be an important indicator for scoliosis progression in both adults and children.
 With idiopathic scoliosis, most progression occurs during adolescence while the bones are still growing.
 The younger a child is diagnosed, the higher the chance of curve progression.
 Once idiopathic patients reach adulthood, progression is typically slow and linear.
 With De Novo scoliosis, it is often the opposite.
 As adults approach age 65, the risk of degenerative scoliosis progression increases with age and bone density loss.
 Postural collapse and the resulting spinal degeneration can also play a role in advancing the curves.
 Many patients don’t know bone health can be determined accurately, conveniently, and inexpensively with a simple urine test at home that is mailed into a lab for analysis.
-More information on the testing service can be found here.

 - Skeletal maturity.
 Scoliosis progresses faster while the spine is still developing and slows down once its growth is complete.
 Doctors measure skeletal maturity on a scale of 0 to 5, with 5 indicating adult bone growth.
 Patients with a 0 or 1 rating typically experience 68 percent progression, while those in the 2 to 4 range show only 23 percent curve growth.